Cost of Constructing Homes in Washington

 Results

-The estimated 2022 average new home sales price is $680,822 and the average new home built is 2,446 square feet.
-This translates into a rate of $278 per square foot.
+The median new home sales price is $635,131 and the average new home built is 2,450 square feet.
+This translates into a rate of $259 per square foot.

 Policy Considerations

 Zoning regulations are only half the problem.
 Land availability is a large barrier to the ability of the private sector to build more housing units.
-The Growth Management Act requires municipalities to complete a comprehensive plan every 10 years.
+Under the Growth Management Act, municipalities are required to complete a comprehensive plan every ten years.
 A crucial element within this plan is the buildable lands inventory that determines how much land is available for each land-use designation.
-How municipalities count existing inventory and how they forecast population growth are just two factors that can influence how much land is set aside for housing units, commercial purposes, and other uses.
+How municipalities count existing inventory, and how they forecast population growth are just two factors that can influence how much land is set aside for housing units, commercial purposes, and other uses.

-The “College for All” messaging over the last 20 years has resulted in a Silver Tsunami—the term coined to describe the greying of the industry’s workforce and future retirements.
-It has already begun, and as it continues, labor costs will continue to increase.
+The “College for All” message over the last 20 years has resulted in a Silver Tsunami – the term coined to describe the greying of the industry’s workforce and future retirements – has already begun, and as it continues, labor costs will continue to increase.
 The construction industry offers higher wages than service industries and job growth in recent history has remained stable.
-Additionally, the construction industry offers more opportunities for entrepreneurs to own and operate small businesses.
+Additionally, the construction industry offers more opportunities for entrepreneurs to own and operate a small business.

 References